 We have placed cookies on your device to help make this website better.
 To find out more or to learn how to change your computer settings on our cookies page.

-This report summarises the work carried out under the Internal Audit Shared Service Agreement by the Mayor's Office for Policing and Crime (MOPAC)'s Directorate of audit, Risk and Assurance in the third quarter of 2019/20.
-It provides an assessment of the adequacy and effectiveness of the internal control framework within the Brigade.
+This report summarises the work carried out under the internal Audit Shared Service Agreement by the Mayor's Office for Policing and Crime (MOPAC)'s Directorate of Audit, Risk and Assurance in the first quarter of 2020/21.
+It provides an assessment of the adequacy and effectiveness of the internal control framework within the brigade.

 This report seeks approval to refurbish Lambeth River Station, in line with the recommendations of the recently commissioned feasibility report.
 The proposed refurbishment will resolve issues around the deteriorating condition, layout and operational needs of Lambeth River Station.
 Undertaking this work will improve the functionality of Lambeth River Station to support its emergency response and collaboration role ensuring safety on the river.